Harnessing Multiple Large Language Models: A Survey on LLM Ensemble: Methodology

-Specifically, \textbf{\textit{(i)}} Jitkrittum et al.~\shortcite{jitkrittum2024does} use the training data to learn a cascade method called \textit{post-hoc deferral}; and the core idea is that, in contrast to aforementioned \textit{class-uncertainty} cascade methods~\cite{varshney2022model,ramirez2023cache,dekoninck2024unified} which solely focus on the class uncertainty of the current model’s output, it also takes into account the estimated uncertainty of the next, stronger model’s output. \textbf{\textit{(ii)}} Further, Chen et al.~\shortcite{chen2023frugalgpt} and Gupta et al.~\shortcite{gupta2024language} use the training data to learn a \textit{scoring function} that produces a confidence score regarding the current model’s output, enabling cascading judgments.
-The key difference lies in that Chen et al.~\shortcite{chen2023frugalgpt} utilize input features contributed by $<$query, response$>$ pairs during the scoring function learning process; whereas Gupta et al.~\shortcite{gupta2024language}, aiming to better integrate the class-uncertainty idea in general generation tasks, employ ``Quantile'' features constructed from token-level class uncertainty information within the response in the binary classification-based scoring function learning. \textbf{\textit{(iii)}} Both Aggarwal et al.~\shortcite{aggarwal2023automix} and Hu et al.~\shortcite{hu2024dynamic} adopt the aforementioned idea of ``introducing routing in the cascading process''~\cite{dekoninck2024unified} and train an MDP for decision-making.
-Aggarwal et al.~\shortcite{aggarwal2023automix} directly determine both ``whether to terminate the cascade and which stronger model to route to'' within the MDP, whereas Hu et al.~\shortcite{hu2024dynamic} decide ``which stronger model to route to'' in the MDP and additionally implement an answer-consistency strategy for cascading decisions.
+\paragraph{Supervised methods.} Unlike the aforementioned unsupervised cascade methods, supervised cascade methods use some training data to train cascade-related modules, including \textit{post-hoc deferral based on upgraded class-uncertainty strategy}~\cite{jitkrittum2024does}, \textit{scoring functions}~\cite{chenfrugalgpt,gupta2024language}, and \textit{Markov Decision Processes (MDPs)} ~\cite{aggarwal2023automix,hu2024dynamic}.
+Specifically, \textbf{\textit{(i)}} Jitkrittum et al.~\shortcite{jitkrittum2024does} use the training data to learn a cascade method called \textit{post-hoc deferral}; and the core idea is that, in contrast to aforementioned \textit{class-uncertainty} cascade methods which solely focus on the class uncertainty of the current model’s output, it also takes into account the estimated uncertainty of the next, stronger model’s output; \textbf{\textit{(ii)}} Further, Chen et al.~\shortcite{chenfrugalgpt} and Gupta et al.~\shortcite{gupta2024language} use the training data to learn a \textit{scoring function} that produces a confidence score regarding the current model’s output, enabling cascading judgments; \textbf{\textit{(iii)}} Both Aggarwal et al.~\shortcite{aggarwal2023automix} and Hu et al.~\shortcite{hu2024dynamic} adopt theidea of ``introducing routing in the cascading process'' and train an MDP for decision-making.